Integrative Counselling &

 It may feel hard to imagine things changing, or to see what could be possible.

-I can offer a space to support you and staying with your experience, were we can begin to understand what might be holding things in place, and allowing something new to emerge.
+I offer a space to support you, were we can begin to understand what might be holding things in place, and allow something new to emerge.

 If what you read here resonates with you or draws your curiosity, the first step is a free 20-minute consultation.

-It’s simply a chance for us to meet online via Zoom or have a phone conversation, to ask questions, and see whether therapy with me feels right for you.
+It’s simply a chance for us to meet online via Zoom or speak by phone, to ask questions, get a sense of how I work, and decide whether booking a first session feels like the right next step for you.